Festival Policies

 2. Any props that may be mistaken to be a public danger by a reasonable observer at any distance are categorically barred from any Otafest event.

-1. No props, toys, weaponry, or props that are able to fire a projectile will be allowed at any Otafest event at any time regardless of the material of which the projectile is composed.
-This includes but is not limited to: Airsoft, BB, Paintball, Nerf, or any similar guns, thrown weaponry such as shuriken, and throwing darts.
+3. Projectile Weaponry: No props, toys, weaponry, or props that are able to fire a projectile will be allowed at any Otafest event at any time regardless of the projectile.
+This includes but is not limited to: Airsoft, BB, paintball, Nerf, or any similar guns, as well as thrown weaponry such as shuriken or throwing darts.

-1. Bokken, kendo, and other wooden practice swords shall be deemed as bladed weapons under this policy and similarly barred from Otafest.
+1. Practice swords (e.g. bokken, kendo, and other wooden practice swords) are deemed bladed weapons under this policy and similarly barred from Otafest.

-4. Generally Acceptable Materials.
+5. Generally Acceptable Materials.
 The following is a list of generally acceptable materials for the construction of homemade props.
-All items will still be assessed on a case by case basis by O.P.E staff.
+All items must still be assessed on a case by case basis by O.P.E staff.

 1. Cardboard